 By Jonathan Weber

-Just a week ago, New Zealand fans had all but begun celebrating what seemed like an inevitable sporting and economic windfall for the longtime international sailing power, which supported the team with about $30 million in government funds in the hopes of bringing the trophy - and attendant tourism and publicity - back home.
+A week ago, New Zealand fans had all but begun celebrating what seemed like an inevitable sporting and economic triumph for the sailing-crazed nation, which supported the team with about $30 million in government funds in the hopes of bringing the trophy - and attendant tourism and publicity - back home.

-When only three challengers proved willing to take on the cost and complexity of the 72-foot carbon fiber yachts, Oracle's chances looked even better - though it faced criticism that the dearth of competitors had made hosting the event a bad financial deal for San Francisco.
+With the home-team advantage and enough money to hire top sailors and build two equally matched boats to train against one another, Oracle was the presumptive favorite from the start.
+When only three challengers proved willing to take on the cost and complexity of the 72-foot carbon fiber yachts, Oracle's chances looked even better--though it faced criticism that the dearth of competitors had made hosting the event a bad financial deal for San Francisco.